 - Riding gloves (recommended),

-- Sunglasses (it’s a must to protect your eyes from stones flying from the hooves on canter)
+- Sunglasses (it’s a must to protect your eyes from stones flying from the hooves on the canters)

-- Comfortable clothes for non-riding program (no high heels and cocktail dresses)
+- Comfortable clothes for non-riding program (no high heels or cocktail dresses required)

-- Small bag for ID, phone, pocket money (no backpacks for riding days)
+- Small bag for ID/copy of passport& insurance, phone, pocket money (no backpacks for riding days)

 - Personal items and any medication